-Change is a common occurrence in life but change is not always comfortable.
+Change is common in life but it isn’t always comfortable.
 Change will uproot the familiar and will often leave us trying to find our footing.

-No matter what situation you are in it is important to continually remember your identity.
+No matter what situation we are in, it is important to continually remember our identity.
 For me, knowing who I am in Christ is the best way to find my footing.
 In those seasons of change I aim to stand on Him, the solid rock.

 In every season I want to look up, keep my eyes fixed on Him, know who I am in Him and remain grounded in Him.